Angela Rayner tax scandal: Allegations

-The scandal first became public on 28 August 2025, when The Telegraph reported that Rayner had removed her name from the deeds of her constituency residence weeks before purchasing the Hove flat, potentially reducing her stamp duty liability by £40,000.
+Details first became public on 28 August 2025, when The Telegraph reported that Rayner had removed her name from the deeds of her constituency residence weeks before purchasing the Hove flat, potentially reducing her stamp duty liability by £40,000.

-The allegations suggested that whilst Rayner had legally structured her property arrangements to minimise tax liability, the timing of the trust arrangement in relation to the Hove purchase raised questions about tax avoidance.
-Critics pointed to the apparent contradiction between her declarations to different councils about which property constituted her primary residence.

 On 3 September 2025, The Telegraph alleged that Rayner had used NHS compensation money from a trust set up to care for her disabled son to purchase her Hove apartment, having sold a 25 per cent share of her house in Ashton-under-Lyne to his trust for £162,500 in January 2025.

-On 4 September 2025, the conveyancing firm who handled the purchase of Rayner's flat in Hove, Verrico & Associates, stated that they did not give Rayner tax or trust advice, and that they always direct their clients to accountants or tax experts for such matters.
 Verrico say that "the stamp duty for the Hove flat was calculated using HMRC's own online calculator based on the figures and the information provided by Ms Rayner".
 Managing director Joanna Verrico stated "we are probably being made scapegoats for all this and I have got the arrows stuck in my back to show it".